Jus-Be/orin-ayo/README.md

 The music is played live with a [Logitech Wireless Guitar Controller](https://www.amazon.co.uk/Logitech-Wireless-Guitar-Controller-Premiere/dp/B001MV7D10/ref=sr_1_16?crid=14Y5WHJKI2DVE).
 The wireless dongle is plugged into a MacAir laptop running Orin Ayo and [Musiclab's Real LPC](https://www.musiclab.com/products/reallpc/info.html).
 The [Boss RC 600 Loop Station](https://www.boss.info/global/products/rc-600) is connected to the MacAir by MIDI and audio with a USB cable.
 It sounds like a backing track, but those chord loops (C, F, G & Am) are played live on the logitech with realtime controls to the drum machine in the RC 600.

+# How to setup
+Orinayo can be setup and accessed as follows:

+- Type https://jus-be.github.io/orin-ayo/index.html directly into a Chrome or Edge browser.
+- Install it as a browser extension for Google Chrome and Microsoft Edge from https://chromewebstore.google.com/detail/orinayo/mhnemaeacdgnkmoibfeodelijegakklp
+- On Windows desktops, download orinayo.exe and run it directly from a desktop.
+It loads the above web page using webview2.
+See https://github.com/jchv/go-webview2

+## How to use
 Currently, the following devices and applications are supported and confirmed working:

 ### Arrangers
-- Ketron Event keyboard, Event-X module, SD9 Series keyboards and sound module (SD90)
+- Ketron Event 76/61 keyboards, Event-X module, SD9 Series keyboard and SD90 module
 - Yamaha PSR SX-600
 - Yamaha MODX and Montage
 - Yamaha QY100